codacy/codacy-ruff/docs/description/BLE001_blind-except.md

     foo()
 except BaseException:
     raise
-Exceptions that are logged via logging.exception() or logging.error() with exc_info enabled will not be flagged, as this is a common pattern for propagating exception traces:
+Exceptions that are logged via logging.exception() or are logged via logging.error() or logging.critical() with exc_info enabled will not be flagged, as this is a common pattern for propagating exception
+traces:
 try:
     foo()
 except BaseException: